-Madeleine Leininger was born on July 13, 1925 in Sutton, Nebraska.
-She lived in a farm with her four brothers and sisters, and graduated from Sutton High School.
-After graduation from Sutton High she was in the U.S. Army Nursing Corps while pursuing a basic nursing program.
-It was due to her aunt who suffered from congenital heart disease that led her to pursue a career in nursing.
+Madeleine Leininger was born on July 13, 1925, in Sutton, Nebraska.
+She lived on a farm with her four brothers and sisters and graduated from Sutton High School.
+After graduation from Sutton High, she was in the U.S. Army Nursing Corps while pursuing a basic nursing program.
+Her aunt, who had congenital heart disease, led her to pursue a career in nursing.

-In 1945, Madeleine Leininger, together with her sister, entered the Cadet Nurse Corps which is a federally-funded program to increase the numbers of nurses being trained to meet anticipated needs during World War II.
+In 1945, Madeleine Leininger, together with her sister, entered the Cadet Nurse Corps, a federally-funded program to increase the number of nurses trained to meet anticipated needs during World War II.

 She earned a nursing diploma from St. Anthony’s Hospital School of Nursing, followed by undergraduate degrees at Mount St. Scholastica College and Creighton University.

-She received a Master of Science in Nursing at Catholic University of America in 1954.
+She received a Master of Science in Nursing from the Catholic University of America in 1954.

 Career and Appointments of Madeleine Leininger

-While working in a child guidance home during the 1950’s, Madeleine Leininger experienced what she describes as a cultural shock when she realized that recurrent behavioral patterns in children appeared to have a cultural basis.
+While working in a child guidance home during the 1950s, Madeleine Leininger experienced what she described as a cultural shock when she realized that children’s recurrent behavioral patterns appeared to have a cultural basis.
 She identified a lack of cultural and care knowledge as the missing link to nursing.

-She was the first in the 1960s to coin the concept “culturally congruent care” which was the goal of the Theory of Culture Care, and today the concept is being used globally.
+She was the first in the 1960s to coin the concept of “culturally congruent care,” which was the goal of the Theory of Culture Care, and today the concept is being used globally.

-Leininger was appointed Professor of Nursing and Anthropology at the University of Colorado — the first joint appointment of a professor of nursing and a second discipline in the United States.
+Leininger was appointed Professor of Nursing and Anthropology at the University of Colorado — the first joint appointment of a nursing professor and a second discipline in the United States.

-Her appointment followed a trip to New Guinea in the 1960’s that opened her eyes to the need for nurses to understand their patients’ culture and background in order to provide care.
+Her appointment followed a trip to New Guinea in the 1960s that opened her eyes to the need for nurses to understand their patients’ culture and background to provide care.
 She is considered by some to be the “Margaret Mead of nursing” and is recognized worldwide as the founder of transcultural nursing, a program that she created at the School in 1974.